samyilin/dotfiles/README.md

    To use this method, you would need to install docker or podman on your setup.
 I would suggest podman.

-   I have 3 Dockerfiles here, one Ubuntu based on `ubuntu:latest` which tracks the latest LTS (more stable-ish), one Fedora latest based (current stable, good for testing recent software) and one Arch Linux based (bleeding-edge, good for testing development software)
+   I have 4 Dockerfiles here, one Ubuntu based on `ubuntu:latest` which tracks the latest LTS (more stable-ish), one Fedora latest based (current stable, good for testing recent software), one Arch Linux based (bleeding-edge, good for testing development software) and one Alpine based (musl, smallest image, good for slim containers)

    Using the appropriate Dockerfile name, the below code would generate a docker image: